The heat equation#

 The alternative is to construct \(u^0\) by just interpolating the initial value \(u_0\).
 We covered how to use interpolation in DOLFINx in the membrane chapter.

 We can use DOLFINx to either project or interpolate the initial condition.
-The most common choice is to use an projection, which computes an approximation to \(u_0\).
-However, in some applications where we want to verify the code by reproducing exact solutions, one must use interpolate.
+The most common choice is to use a projection, which computes an approximation to \(u_0\).
+However, in some applications where we want to verify the code by reproducing exact solutions, one must use interpolation.
 In this chapter, we will use such a problem.